-16. The University employs a range of internal and external social media in its learning and teaching and the delivery of the student experience.
-It also encourages its community to exploit these technologies for creative purposes and to build an online profile as part of their development as professionals.
-Members of the community may also use a range of social media in their personal life.
+- 13. The University employs a range of internal and external social media in its learning and teaching and the delivery of the student experience.
+Students are encouraged to exploit these technologies for creative purposes and to build an online profile as part of their development as professionals.
+Students may also use a range of social media in their personal life.
 The University expects members of its community to understand their own responsibilities when posting, publishing or interacting online.
-Where comments are made online, it is expected that they will comply with this Code.
+Where comments are made online, it is expected that they will comply with this Code. - 14.
+As a Higher Education Institution, the University is committed to ensuring Freedom of Speech and Academic Freedom, provided that comments do not pose or cause harm to: - a. others or the reputation of the University or its partners;

-- 17. As a Higher Education Institution, the University is committed to ensuring Freedom of Speech and Academic Freedom, provided that comments do not pose or cause harm to: - a. others or the reputation of the University or its partners; - b. the wellbeing of others in the community; - c. incite dissatisfaction through the posting and perpetuation of inaccurate or unproven information.
+- b. the wellbeing of others in the community; - c. incite dissatisfaction through the posting and perpetuation of inaccurate or unproven information.